She notices the pattern.

 “Olivia Hale?” one of them asked.

 Salt-and-pepper hair cut close to the scalp.
 Tall, mid-to-late fifties, his voice was rough, like gravel dragged over pavement.
 He spoke slowly and said her name the way people do when they’re checking a box.
-She had the irrational urge to correct his pronunciation even though it was correct.
-For half a second she considered saying no.
+She had the irrational urge to correct his pronunciation even though he’d said it right.
+For half a second she considered saying no, like that would work, like they’d apologize and let her go back to her desk.

 “Yes,” she said.
 The word came out thinner than she intended.
 Her mouth had gone dry.